-As pediatric dentists, Dr. Greenhill and Dr. Jennison, have two extra years of specialized training after dental school, which is dedicated to the oral health of children from infancy through the teenage years.
+As pediatric dentists, Dr. Greenhill, Dr. Jennison and Dr. Britt have two extra years of specialized training after dental school, which is dedicated to the oral health of children from infancy through the teenage years.
 This training includes extensive training on caring for children with special healthcare needs, as with different treament modalities.
 The very young, pre-teens, and teenagers all need different approaches in dealing with their behavior, guiding their dental growth and development, and helping them avoid future dental problems.
 The pediatric dentist is best qualified to meet these needs.

 Why Are The Primary Teeth Important?

 It is very important to maintain the health of the primary teeth.
 Neglected cavities can and frequently do lead to problems which affect developing permanent teeth.
 Primary teeth, or baby teeth are important for (1) proper chewing and eating, (2) providing space for the permanent teeth and guiding them into the correct position, and (3) permitting normal development of the jaw bones and muscles.
 Primary teeth also affect the development of speech and add to an attractive appearance.
 While the front 4 teeth last until 6-7 years of age, the back teeth (cuspids and molars) aren’t replaced until age 10-13.